Note: This article first appeared in Stud.Jur nr. 5, 2011.

 39, The Cosmological Argument (the first and uncaused cause)

-- While it is appealingly simple, and easy to just accept, it presents several flaws or weaknesses:
+- Basically resumed as thus: - Why is there anything? – God.- While it is appealingly simple, and easy to just accept, it presents several flaws or weaknesses:

 o The argument is by analogy.
 Everything we know is a result of causality, cause and effect, so we naturally assume that the universe too must have a cause.
 But the argument extends the reasoning to something that is by definition outside of our experience, our universe: to whatever created the universe.
 But our experience of this (world) cannot tell us anything about this, and is thus not even coherent.
 The universe means everything that exist, and its beginning also marks the beginning of time